Key Takeaway

 Compounded Tirzepatide: The Most Affordable Option

 For many patients without insurance coverage, compounded tirzepatide offers the most accessible pathway.
-Compounding pharmacies create customized formulations of tirzepatide using the same active ingredient as brand Mounjaro and Zepbound.
+Compounding pharmacies create customized formulations of tirzepatide using compounded formulations of the active ingredient as brand Mounjaro and Zepbound.

 What Is Compounding?